davidfield/analytics/analytics/README.txt

 https://spring.io/projects/spring-boot

 To run in IDE:
-Run the EventAnalyticsApplication main method as 'Spring Boot App'.
+Run the com.bigpanda.analytics.EventAnalyticsApplication main method as 'Spring Boot App'.

 The name and path of the event generator are both defined in the file application.properties.
 Edit these as required.